Understanding Cumulative Bonus in Health Insurance Policies

 3. Financial Security for Future Medical Needs

 With the rising healthcare costs, having a higher sum insured at an affordable premium makes unexpected situations manageable and offers better financial security.
-More claim-free years means that it is a higher coverage amount.
+More claim-free years means means a higher coverage a higher coverage amount.
 Better insurance coverage ensures your preparedness for future uncertainties.

 4. Advantageous for Senior Citizens

-Senior citizens are likely to get an advantage from accumulating cumulative bonuses, as they have a high risk of hospitalisation and critical illnesses.
-They can make use of an increased sum insured in a medical or health care emergency.
+Senior citizens benefit significantly from cumulative bonuses, as they face a higher risk of hospitalisation and critical illnesses.
+They can utilise the increased sum insured during medical emergencies.

 5. Long-Term Savings